asartori86/codata_2017/readme.md

   (use "git pull" to update your local branch)
 ```

 Git is warning `AStudent` that his local branch is not up to date.
-To do so, `AStudent` needs to `pull` from the remote:
+To do so, `AStudent` needs to `merge` from the remote:

 ```
-$ git pull origin master
+$ git merge origin master
 Updating edda7a7..b74ff8f
 Fast-forward
  very_interesting_text.txt | 2 +-
  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

+Note we did two steps

+	$ git fetch
+	$ git merge origin master

+git allows us to do the two steps with one `pull` command

+	$ git pull origin master

+`pull = fetch + merge`

 `AStudent` can merge the work of `BStudent`.
 A default message will appear, committing the merging operation into a new commit: